zykrah/firmware-scripts/README.md

 ![image](https://user-images.githubusercontent.com/23428162/168477497-c221ceeb-a596-455b-b9f1-6c0b8eecfcc3.png)

 Then as long as you have a name/label set for the multilayout in at least one of the keys for any given multilayout option, everything will automatically generate.
-For instance, here's the output labels section in the `via.json`:
+For instance, here's the output labels section in the `via.json` (this example is slightly outdated):

 ![image](https://user-images.githubusercontent.com/23428162/168477554-c910f3b2-a9a9-4ae6-bbb1-97242160f18f.png)

 **You can probably see how the same process would apply to the switch matrix (adding/modifying the rows and columns).**